s-hreya-riram/property-price-prediction/README.md

 - [ ] **Pipeline Automation**: MLOps pipeline with automated retraining
 - [ ] **Model Interpretability**: SHAP analysis for feature explanations
 - [ ] **A/B Testing**: Model performance monitoring in production

----

-## 👨‍💻 Author

-**Shreya Sriram**
-- 📧 Email: [contact information]
-- 🎓 Institution: National University of Singapore
-- 📚 Course: Data Science Projects in Practice

----

-## 📄 License

-This project is part of academic coursework at NUS.
-Please refer to course guidelines for usage permissions.

----

-*Last Updated: September 2025*